EM-MAF-NSW-DCCEEW/BiodiversityTools/README.md

 EMT is unable to provide additional support for building the software under different environments.

+## Running the software

+The software once built consists of a set of console applications and supporting library files.
+Each console application takes the path of a parameter file as its command line argument.
+The parameter is processed if it exists otherwise it is created as a template.

+## Examples

+Simple example parameter files and data are provided in the Examples folder.
+These can be used to test software compilation and execution and explore different parameter settings for each of the console applications.
+This data is also being used to test changes to the code.

 ## Access

-The software package is available via SEED, the NSW Government’s central resource for Sharing and Enabling Environmental Data:
+The software package will be made available via SEED, the NSW Government’s central resource for Sharing and Enabling Environmental Data:

 https://datasets.seed.nsw.gov.au/dataset/nsw-biodiversity-modelling-tools (TBA)

+## Contact

+The Metrics and Forecasting Ecological Modelling Team can be contacted by emailing:

+ecological.modelling@environment.nsw.gov.au